Compliance with statutory requirements

 - Understanding of common law and statutory offences such as trespassing in terms of the Trespass Act, 1959 (Act No. 6 of 1959).

-Jumas Security firmly believes “that investment in our personnel is an investment of the future”.
+Jumas Security firmly believes “that investment in our personnel is an investment on the future”.

 Training takes place according to a Skills Development Plan.
 In the past financial year:

-- 11 security officers received First Aid Training (Level 1, 2 and 3).
+- 6 Security officers received First Aid Training (Level 1, 2 and 3).

 - 4 Security officers obtained Fire Arm Competency Certificates to possess and handle a handgun, shotgun and semi- automatic rifle for business purposes.